maximilianweinhold/maximilianweinhold.github.io/index.md

 I'm passionate about integrating technological society with nature, believing that innovation must be measured in ecosystemic welfare, not merely societal.
 As such, I'm interested in the bi-directional flow between human technology and the natural world, with engineering principles being applied from nature to improve the human condition, and human ingenuity applied to protecting global ecosystems.

-I'm also fascinated about information flow in complex systems, be it in the biosphere, neural circuits, internet connectivity, and social networks.
+I'm also fascinated by information flow in complex systems: be it in the biosphere, neural circuits, internet connectivity, and social networks.
 Harkening back to Shannon (1948), information is a universality that transcends the details of any particular system, and thus allows a richer depth of understanding across countless fields.

 Trained as a physicist, I'm want to seek out the hidden orders underlying diverse phenomena.
-With that, as a science communicator I work to develop analogies and tie-ins between apparently disparate fields.
+And as a science communicator I work to develop analogies and tie-ins between apparently disparate fields.

 Finally, as a global citizen and humanitarian, I work to promote the welfare of people, local and global, whenever I can.
 The greatest humanitarian crisis of our generation is the threat of climate change.
 Thus, I'm passionate about developing breakthrough solutions, ideas, and policy to help us tackle the problems of today and the challenges of tomorrow.